American Roads |

 Two Young Women Viewing a Road Map

-an historic trail used by American Indians and early settlers.
+A man walks along the Old Natchez Trace -an historic trail used by American Indians and early settlers.

 Modern Highway Interchange in Chicago